Jewels of Mary, Queen of Scots: A diamond talks

+Two jewels I have

-Elizabeth sent Mary a diamond ring in December 1563, which she "marvellously esteemed".
-The ambassador Thomas Randolph gave it to Jean Stewart, Countess of Argyll, for Mary, because the queen was staying in bed at Holyrood Palace after exhausting herself dancing at twenty-first birthday celebrations.
+Elizabeth sent Mary a diamond ring in December 1563, apparently in return for the "diamond that talks", which Mary "marvellously esteemed", Elizabeth, at this time, was trying to assert her power over Mary's marriage plans.
+The ambassador Thomas Randolph delivered the ring to Jean Stewart, Countess of Argyll, for Mary, because the Mary was staying in bed at Holyrood Palace after exhausting herself dancing at twenty-first birthday celebrations.
 Still in bed, she held an audience for Randolph and showed him Elizabeth's diamond ring on her finger, which the company admired with compliments to the giver, and then Mary displayed the ring from her marriage to Francis II, saying "two jewels I have that must die with me, and willingly shall never out of my sight".